JNOGUE/JNOGUE/README.md

-Full-Stack Web Developer | Problem Solver | Lifelong Learner Welcome to my GitHub!
+Aspiring Junior Cybersecurity Analyst | Problem Solver | Lifelong Learner Welcome to my GitHub!
-I’m a full-stack web developer passionate about building modern, user-focused applications that solve real-world problems.
-My focus is on creating responsive, scalable, and accessible web experiences while continuously expanding my knowledge of front-end development, back-end architecture, databases, and cloud technologies.
+I’m a customer support professional with a technical background and a growing focus on cybersecurity and security operations (self-studied).
+I’m passionate about helping users solve technical problems, investigating issues, and communicating complex information in a clear and approachable way.
+Ideally I would love a career path where I can focus on SOC operations, threat detection, incident response, networking, and security technologies while bringing a customer-first mindset to every interaction.
 🔎 What you'll find here:

 📁 Full-stack web applications built with modern frameworks and technologies